normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 - Add a `getAllProfiles` method to the `ProfileService`, `ProfileServiceAsync`, and `ProfileServiceImpl` classes that returns all `Profile` objects from the datastore to the `AdminPanel`.
 (Issue #70)
 - Create a `FlexTable` in the `AdminPanel` that displays all the retrieved `Profile` objects along with `Delete User` buttons.
 (Issue #71)
 - Create private helper methods in `AdminPanel` that deletes the `Profile` object of the user whose `Delete User` button is pressed in the `FlexTable`.
 (Issue #72)

+Demo Tasks:

+1. Click on the `Admin` navigation link.
+2. Look at AdminPage.
+3. Click on the `Delete User` link for current User.
+4. Log out.
+5. Log back in.
+6. Click on the `Admin` navigation link.
+7. Look at AdminPage.

 ## User stories and demo sequence that Jeffrey will present